One Step Closer (Linkin Park song): Music video

 Joe Hahn of Linkin Park and director Gregory Dark came up with the concept for the video.
-The original version of the video was supposedly meant to be live footage of the band with fans (similar to their music video for "Faint").

-Directed by Dark and shot in Los Angeles, sixty-three feet underground in an abandoned LA Subway tunnel near an abandoned V.A. hospital, the video begins with a group of teenage friends hanging out around a dark alley.
-Two of them (the male is played by local LA artist Tony "TonyMech" Acosta) follow a strange man wearing a black hooded robe into a door which leads them to a dark, misty room where the band is playing.
+Directed by Dark and shot in Los Angeles, sixty-three feet underground in the abandoned Hollywood Subway underneath Bunker Hill, the video begins with a group of teenage friends hanging out around a dark alley.
+Two of them follow a strange man wearing a black hooded robe into a door which leads them to a dark, misty room where the band is playing.
 Monk-like men are performing martial arts moves throughout the video.
 Midway through the song, they knock over a crate, startling the monk-like men, and then flee the tunnel.
 Eventually, the strange man appears at the end of the video.
-While Bennington screams the song's bridge, he is also upside-down as if gravity is inverted for him.
+While Bennington screams the song's bridge, he is also upside-down.

-Stand-in bassist Scott Koziol can be seen playing with the band.
-Mike Shinoda sings some of the lines, although he does not sing on the record.

-"One Step Closer" is the only Linkin Park music video to be filmed with SD cameras, which can be seen in 480p and is available in the US exclusively on the Warner Bros.
-Records YouTube channel.

-As of November 2022, the music video for "One Step Closer" has over 150 million views on YouTube.
+Critical reception

+Billboard and Kerrang both named "One Step Closer" as the fourth-greatest Linkin Park song.